-Prerequisite: Students must meet the criteria under either (a) or (b) as follows: (a) ACT Reading score of 19 or above or Accuplacer Reading score of 78 or above (b) Completion of READ 0033 with a grade of "C" or higher.
+Prerequisite: ACT Reading score of 19+, Next Gen Accuplacer Reading score of 253+, OR completion of READ 0003 with a grade of "C" or higher.

 This course is designed to introduce the advanced student to the history of the United States and its involvement in the Vietnam War.
 The course will cover a brief history of Vietnam and its people; the French colonization of Vietnam; the turning point for France, the Battle of Dien Bien Phu, and the Geneva Conference of 1954; the impact of the Cold War ideology on America and its response to Vietnam; American involvement in Vietnam beginning in the early 1960s and going through the fall of Saigon in 1975.
 The course will look at the cost of the war in human, economic, political, and social terms.